jonkemp/umd-util/README.md

 > Export JavaScript files in UMD (Universal Module Definition) format.

+[Universal Module Definition (UMD)](https://github.com/umdjs/umd) modules are capable of working everywhere, be it in the client, on the server or elsewhere.
+The UMD pattern typically attempts to offer compatibility with the most popular script loaders of the day (e.g RequireJS amongst others).

 ## Features

 - Small utility script to export files in UMD format.